 The life of your battery depends on how you store it!
-So, if you want to use your batteries for years than you also must know how to store cordless drill batteries!
+So, if you want to use your batteries for years then you also must know how to store cordless drill batteries!

-Cordless drills, as all other cordless tools are using batteries and most of the options that you have on the market comes with one or even two batteries and charger.
+Cordless drills, as all other cordless tools are using batteries and most of the options that you have on the market come with one or even two batteries and chargers.

 Well, we can’t guarantee that your batteries won’t die at some point, but we can help you to keep your batteries in full use for at least one year.
 By keeping and storing your batteries properly, you are saving your money and time!

 Most of the drills that you can find on the market are using three types of batteries: Lithium-ion and Nickel-cadmium (Ni-Cad) are mostly used batteries and nickel-metal hydride (Ni-MH) batteries.
 But the way of saving battery life is very similar for all types.

 So, what you have to do in order to save and use your battery for a longer period of time:

 Lithium-ion batteries are common for cordless drills, but you can also buy a drill with Ni-Cad battery.
 It is important to keep your batteries charged when they come to 30 %.
 Lithium-ion batteries don’t need to be to fully discharge because they don’t suffer from the memory effect.
 Partial discharges are good for Li-ion batteries.
 You should charge the batteries whenever you get the chance and it is preferable to do it before they fall below 20% charge.
 Ni-Cad batteries are familiar like batteries that suffer from memory effect, but even this type of batteries need to be fully discharged only once in 20-30 days.